sonus21/rqueue/docs/message-handling/producer-consumer.md

 * `rqueue.scheduler.scheduled.message.time.interval=5000` At what interval message should be moved from scheduled queue to normal queue.
 The default value is 5 seconds, that means, you can observe minimum delay of 5 seconds in delayed message consumption.
+* `rqueue.scheduler.max.message.count=100` Rqueue continuously move scheduled messages from processing/scheduled queue to normal queue so that we can process them asap.
+There are many instances when large number of messages are scheduled to be run in next 5 minutes.
+In such cases Rqueue can pull message from scheduled queue to normal queue at higher rate.
+By default, it copies 100 messages from scheduled/processing queue to normal queue.
+* `rqueue.scheduler.max.message.mover.delay=60000` Rqueue continuously move scheduled messages from processing/scheduled queue to normal queue so that we can process them asap.
+Due to failure, it can load the Redis system, in such cases it uses exponential backoff to limit the damage.
+This time indicates maximum time for which it should wait before making Redis calls.
+* `rqueue.scheduler.min.message.mover.delay=200` Rqueue continuously move scheduled messages from processing/scheduled queue to normal queue so that we can process them asap.
+It periodically fetches the messages, the minium delay in such cases can be configured using this variable.

 ### Dead Letter Queue Consumer/Listener